berend21/ImageviewerAI/README.md

 Future ideas:
 - optimize system further to search faster and do AI classification faster
 - Add database of known persons linked to image so images can be linked to certain person names.
 That way I can search images based on names.
+- Fix full-text search so document text become searchable.

 MIT License